ANC-Research/IC-DMCANC-CPA/README.md

 - This repository focuses on **algorithm validation and simulation**
 - Real-time implementation details are described in the paper
 - Intended for **research and academic use**

+## © Copyright

+© 2026 Junwei Ji

+This code is released for **academic research and educational use only**.
+For other use, please contact the author.

+If you use this repository in your work, please cite the associated paper.